 However, there is still hope.
 While you can't stop them from snoring, you can stop yourself from hearing their snores.
 Earplugs will work in a pinch, but they won't drown out your spouse who's lying right across from you.

-Instead, consider noise-canceling earbuds.
-These headphones make use of “pink” noise (a smoother, quieter type of white noise) and other noise-canceling technology to block out the sound of any nearby snoring.
+Instead, consider noise-blocking earphones.
+These headphones make use of "pink" noise (a smoother, quieter type of white noise) and other noise-canceling technology to block out the sound of any nearby snoring.